Digital-Defiance/BrightChain-old/README.md

 - Auto-generated documentation: http://apidocs.brightchain.org/api/index.html
   - Note that some of the classes don't have docblocks yet, but I've gotten many.
 The "TODO/example" text is in place as well, but if you click into the sections the content is there.

+# Nutshell
+- BrightChain is new.
+- No mining, no cryptocurrency at the base level, but third parties could build one on top easily.
+Moreover it has mechanisms for deduplicating data, content aware meta tagging everything, and forcing everyone to think about what they want to keep.
+- BrightChain is all kinds of opposites held in balance.
+  - Anonymity on condition of good behavior.
+  - Fully verified identity for governmental voting.
+  - Fully anonymized data during storage and yet fully meta tagged restored when used.
+  - Permanent storage for the best, eventual recycling for the rest.

 # One-Pager
 The BrightChain "One-Pager" is about 3 pages at the moment, but pending some slimming down is about as concise a document as I've put together.
 - https://apertureimagingcom-my.sharepoint.com/:w:/g/personal/jessica_mulein_com/EYoQU8qG_xlGpD0_A-mxhvoBqv3OylrfjeRAohvoC0gDQg?e=0U2XDa